CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 ## Simulation metadata

-File `CosmoGridV1_metainfo.h5` contains metadata useful for working with the simulaitons: cosmological parameters, random seeds, file paths, etc.
+File `CosmoGridV1_metainfo.h5` contains metadata useful for working with the simulaitons: cosmological parameters, random seeds, file paths, boundaries of shells, etc.

+#### Simulations and input parameters

 Dataset `simulations` contains a list of all unique simulation runs, divided by `simulation_set`.
+Dataset `parameters` contains a list of all unique cosmology input parameters.
+The colums in these datasets are as follows, with `parameters` containing only a relevant sub-set of them:

 | column                                                | data type | content       |
 | -------------                                         | ----------| ------------- |